heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Base Refinement (Incompleteness, Incorrectness, and Freshness).md

 1. Knowledge Base Enhancement via Data Facts and Crowdsourcing (ICDE 2018) [[PDF](https://ieeexplore.ieee.org/document/8509324)], more similar to a crowdsourcing work 🌟
 2. User Guidance for Efficient Fact Checking (VLDB 2019) [[PDF](https://dl.acm.org/citation.cfm?id=3324031.3341984)] 🌟
 3. Mining an "Anti-Knowledge Base" from Wikipedia Updates with Applications to Fact Checking and Beyond (VLDB 2020) 🌟
+4. Correcting Knowledge Base Assertions (WWW 2020)
+> Also discuss about canonicalization

 ### Knowledge Base Freshness
 1. How to Keep a Knowledge Base Synchronized with Its Encyclopedia Source (IJCAI 2017) [[Notes](https://zhuanlan.zhihu.com/p/30803950)]